SDM-TIB/S2Spy/README.md

 # Note
 The reference implementation was used in the WWW '21 paper of [Trav-SHACL](https://github.com/SDM-TIB/Trav-SHACL).
 It is not a fully functional Python version of SHACL2SPARQL.
-For example, the node order is hard-coded for the shapes of the LUBM benchmark used in the evaluation of Trav-SHACL.
+For example, it assumes that all shapes have a target definition.
 It merely served to make SHACL2SPARQL and Trav-SHACL comparable by getting rid of the performance difference in Python and Java.